How the UK government is breaking the law

 Unlawful practices appear to be happening at an epidemic level.
 Although tied up with funding cuts, it is a distinct phenomenon with a distinct solution.
 Unlawful decisions must be fought with the law.
 Whether it’s learning when decisions are unlawful rather than just seeming ‘wrong’, or litigating government practices in the courts, NGOs are increasingly using legal tools to achieve their mission.

-Over the next few weeks openJustice will be looking more closely at unlawful decisions, the possible reasons behind them and their impact.
-We will also be hearing from pioneering NGOs using the law to try and tackle the problem.
+openJustice are looking more closely at unlawful decisions, the possible reasons behind them and their impact.
+We are also hearing from pioneering NGOs using the law to try and tackle the problem.
+See here for more.